MMACS11DC1-2025/class-exercises-aeroderp/4.4/README.md

 spirals_200.png

-Visual Quality: Brightly colored, with smooth spiral growth

-Performance: The rendering is slightly delayed because of 200 iterations.

-Color Distribution: Random, but balanced color selection
+brightly coloured with random colours spirals that grow at an increasing range

-Test Case 3: Sunflower Pattern
+Test Case 3: daisy Pattern
-Input: flower with sunflower selection
+Input: flower with daisy selection

 Expected Output: